diegoxavir/hw2-crushing-bugs/README.md

 # Drag and Drop Reference

 This webpage hosts a puzzle game featuring 4 different boards!
-Just drag a peice from the left into the blurred out board on the right.
+These boards consist of a tree house in the woods, a fort in a field, a view of a planet from space, and two mechanical beings looking at one another.
+Just drag a piece from the left into the blurred out board on the right to place the piece.
 To change the board click on the images below.

 ## Contributing